quicwg/multipath/draft-ietf-quic-multipath.md

 The ACK_MP frame, as specified in {{ack-mp-frame}}, is used to acknowledge 1-RTT packets.
-Compared to the ACK frame as specified in {{QUIC-TRANSPORT}}, the ACK_MP frame additionally contains the receiver's Path ID to distinguish the path-specific packet number space.
+Compared to the ACK frame as specified in {{QUIC-TRANSPORT}}, the ACK_MP frame additionally contains the receiver's Path ID to identify the path-specific packet number space.

 As multipath support is unknown during the handshake, acknowledgements of Initial and Handshake packets are be sent using ACK frames, as specified in {{QUIC-TRANSPORT}}.